Realfag - Research - Department of Teacher Education

 Some of the research lines in the group are:

-- Thermally induced spectrum perturbations and the thermodynamics of small systems.
+- Thermostatistics of strongly coupled systems.
 Contact: Rodrigo de Miguel.

 - Electrophysiological properties of neurons of the hippocampus and the entorhinal cortex in brains affected by Alzheimer’s disease.
 Contact: Pål Kvello.